In a fast-trending headline from Minnesota, Alex Mingus points out hard truth about America:

 Holscher has been getting emails over the past couple of months from White parents complaining that they are worried about their kids being taught to hate their White skin.

-Being taught to hate racists means you can love white people, because those white people were and are anti-racist.
+Being taught to hate racists means you can still love white people, because those white people were and still are anti-racist.

 It’s really that simple.